Georgetown-IR-Lab/QuickUMLS/README.md

 It takes advantage of [Simstring](http://www.chokkan.org/software/simstring/) (Okazaki and Tsujii, 2010) for approximate string matching.
 For more details on how QuickUMLS works, we remand to our paper.

-This project should be compatible with both Python 2 and 3.
+This project should be compatible with both Python 2 and 3. **If you find any bugs, please file an issue here on GitHub or email the author at `luca@ir.cs.georgetown.edu`**

 ## Installation